 Say you have young children or less-than-mobile grandparents, where do you go to laissez le bon temps roulet yet avoid rowdy crowds?
 Well, with over 53 parades rolling for a total of 204 hours for over 300 miles, there’s plenty of opportunities.

 Carnival or Mardi Gras in Louisiana

 While the revelry of Carnival dates back centuries, the first New Orleans Mardi Gras parade didn’t roll out until 1857.
 But secret societies or “krewes” were holding “bal masques” and crowning mock royalty long before they were parading through the French Quarter.

-With parades all over the city and in neighboring parishes, do a little research, like picking up a copy of Arthur Hardy’s Mardi Gras guide (or visiting MardiGrasGuide.com) will help with details like parade routes, times, themes, and whether are not the parades are adult-themed such as the Krewe du Vieux parade.
+With parades all over the city and in neighboring parishes, a little research, like picking up a copy of Arthur Hardy’s Mardi Gras guide (or visiting MardiGrasGuide.com) will help with details like parade routes, times, themes, and whether are not the parades are adult-themed such as the Krewe du Vieux parade.
 (See bullet points at the bottom of the article)

 Plan to stand toward the beginning and middle of the parade route, especially with parades starting in the Uptown area.
 These areas tend to be where the local residents line up and aren’t near as crowded as Canal Street and the Quarter.